Dauleets/polygon/README.md

 Rest API from Polygon.io (for fetching cryptocurrency data) Installation

-Fork the repository.
+# Fork the repository.
-Clone the forked repository to your local machine using the command: bash
+Clone the forked repository to your local machine using the command: git clone https://github.com/your-username/flutter-cryptocurrency-price-viewer.git Navigate to the project directory: cd flutter-cryptocurrency-price-viewer
-Copy code
-git clone https://github.com/your-username/flutter-cryptocurrency-price-viewer.git
-Navigate to the project directory: bash
-Copy code
-cd flutter-cryptocurrency-price-viewer
-Install the project dependencies: bash
+Install the project dependencies: flutter pub get
-Copy code
-flutter pub get
-Run the application on a connected device or emulator: bash
+Run the application on a connected device or emulator: flutter run

-Copy code
-flutter run
-Project Structure
+# Project Structure

 The project follows the Clean Architecture principles and uses the BLoC (Business Logic Component) state management pattern.

-The main directories and files in the project are:
+# The main directories and files in the project are:

 lib/: Contains the main source code of the Flutter application. common/: Contains core functionalities and utilities.